 Visiting Krakow for the day – Main Square

-When visiting Krakow for the day, you can’t miss the Main Square.
+When visiting Krakow for the day, you can’t miss Main Square.
 This is the heart of Krakow full of bars, restaurants and monuments such as Cloth Hall or St Marries Basilica.
 You can go on a tour around the square in one of the horse carriages (250 PLN for 30 mins or 200 PLN for 15 mins).

-During the summer time, in the square there is always lots going on.
+During the summertime, in the square, there is always lots going on.
 From the market with traditional food and art to cultural shows and live music.
 The atmosphere is very friendly and relaxed.
 Perfect place to sit down with your Tyskie beer and watch the world go by.

 There is also plenty of restaurants selling local cuisine most of them super overpriced.
-If you want to try the local food, I will recommend walk 5 mins outside of square to one of the local bars or restaurants in the small streets outside of the square.
+If you want to try the local food, I will recommend walking 5 mins outside of square to one of the local bars or restaurants in the small streets outside of the square.

 You can also discover Krakow Main Square from a different side and go underground on the Rynek Underground tour.
 I really wanted to do this tour that lasts around 70 mins but unfortunately we could not get the tickets as they all sold out for the day 🙁 The Underground historic Museum of Krakow has an area of around 6000 sqm.
 The museum opened its doors for the first time in 2010.
-The exhibition uses mixture of fog machines and projectors to recreate the atmosphere from 700 years ago.
+The exhibition uses a mixture of fog machines and projectors to recreate the atmosphere from 700 years ago.

 Visiting Krakow for the day- Cloth Hall

 Krakow Cloth Hall other known as Sukiennice is one of the most known landmarks of Krakow.
 Dating back to Renaissance time.
-The Cloth Hall was once the center of international trade.
+The Cloth Hall was once the centre of international trade.
 Now, the Cloth Hall is full of restaurants and market stalls selling local products and souvenirs.

 On top of the market, you can visit The Art Gallery.
-The Art Gallery is home to the most important pieces of Polish art from 18th and 19th century painted by artists such as Matejko or Chelmonski.
+The Art Gallery is home to the most important pieces of Polish art from the 18th and 19th century painted by artists such as Matejko or Chelmonski.
 The gallery is spread across 4 rooms named after the artists.

-Outside, there is a terrace bar with a stunning views of the square.
+Outside, there is a terrace bar with stunning views of the square.
 Perfect place to take pictures of the area.
 I wouldn’t bother getting a drink there as the service was pretty awful.
-We had to ask 4 times to placed our drink orders and never been asked if we would like any more drinks.
+We had to ask 4 times to place our drink orders and never been asked if we would like any more drinks.
 We had to ask 3 times for the bill and 3 times we have been ignored.
 As we could not get hold of anyone, eventually we left without paying.

 Visiting Krakow for the day – St Mary’s Basilica

 The St Mary’s Basilica was built-in 14th century and the highest point measures 80 meters tall.
-The St Mary’s Basilica is most famous for wooden altar made by Wit Stwosz.
+The St Mary’s Basilica is most famous for the wooden altar made by Wit Stwosz.

 I think St Marries Basilica is one of the most stunning churches in the world.
-The minute I stepped in inside I was absolute speechless.
+The minute I stepped in inside I was absolutely speechless.
 For some reason, I always like to visit churches on my travels.
-I think mostly due the fact that they all have amazing architectures and are work of art but I can honestly say that’s St Mary’s Basilica beats every church I have seen so far.
+I think mostly due to the fact that they all have amazing architectures and are work of art but I can honestly say that’s St Mary’s Basilica beats every church I have seen so far.

 If you have a bit of time left…